El Gesù, Castellammare di Stabia

 The Chiesa del Gesù (Church of the Jesus) is a baroque-style, Roman Catholic church located on Strada Gesù #11 in Castellammare di Stabia, in the metropolitan city of Naples, region of Campania, Italy.

 History

 Construction of the church was commissioned by the Jesuit order in 1609.
 The order had arrived in town the year before to open a school.
-Construction began on the church in 1614, and was completed by 1615 with the patronage of the town and the aristocratic family of Piergiovanni da Nocera.
+Construction began on the church in 1614, and was completed by 1615 with the patronage of the town and the aristocratic family of Pier Giovanni di Nocera.
 The design was by the Jesuits Pietro Provedi and later Agazio Stoia.

 When the Jesuits were expelled from the Kingdom of Naples in 1767, the church and school were assigned to the Order of the Clero dei Preti Semplici.
 In 1785, an image of the Madonna del Carmelo from a church of the Carmelite order was moved to the church.

 The façade has two coats of arms, sculpted by Giuseppe Filosa: that of the city and of the order of the clerics.